hushmesh/slate/source/includes/_extension.md

 # Browser extension

 If you're developing a browser extension most of the information related to web application going to be relevant.
-The main difference going to be meshin experience.
+The main difference going to be mesh in experience.
 We're going to cover all differences in this section - we're going to use Chrome browser as an example.

-## Meshin browser extension
+## Mesh in browser extension

 In browser extensions we cannot use the same callback flow as per web applications.
 Usually your browser extension will have url similar to `chrome-extension://npmgajiaihfjibkgojndemlehpalicjc/home.html` and we cannot open such url as a callback because of security restrictions.